-This being the week of Valentine’s Day, it got me to thinking about love.
-When most of us think about a love for the ages, we think about Romeo and Juliet or Helen and Paris.
+This being the week after Valentine’s Day, it got me to thinking about love.
+When most of us think about a love for the ages, we think about Romeo and Juliet or Helen of Troy and Paris.
 Both tales envision star-crossed lovers, whose love ends in their own deaths or the deaths of hundreds of others.
 These couples’ stories, famous in literature, may or may not have been founded on real people.
 We look at them and think, now there is a love for the ages.
 But is it?
 Their love burned brightly, was short-lived and had tragic consequences.

 There is another kind of love, though.
 After the heat of passion has cooled a bit, this love is based on commitment and understanding.
-Can we find that kind of love among people we know personally or people we see in the media?
+Can we find that kind of love among people we know personally or people we see in the media today?
 Indeed, it is hard to find in this selfish self-centered world.

 After I got off the phone with her, I reflected on their love.
-A love that is filled with courage, compassion and commitment.
+A love that was filled with courage, compassion and commitment.
 I am in awe of that kind of love and I would call that truly “A Love For The Ages.”